Cast:

 Cast

-Mary-Louise Hildebrandt (Ghost of Past, Tiny Tim, ensemble) is a multidisciplinary artist working across dance, music, writing, and visual art.
+Mary-Louise Hildebrandt (Door Mouse/Cook) is a multidisciplinary artist working across dance, music, writing, and visual art.
 She has been working with independent artists choreographing their music videos, and adding movement elements to their performances through original choreography and back up dancing.
 She believes in the magic of movement and telling stories through our bodies.
 An ancient medicine she feels so grateful to get to alchemize.

-Noni Alley (they/them) (Bob's Wife and Young Woman) is an actor, producer and award-nominated VoiceOver artist based in NYC.
+Noni Alley (White Rabbit/Red Queen) (they/them) is an actor, producer and award-nominated VoiceOver artist based in NYC.
 An acting alumni of the American Musical and Dramatic Academy, with a background in circus arts, Noni performs in live theater, film, animation and audiobooks.
 Recent work: Valentine in Twelfth Night, Sterling and Tezcatlipoca in It Has His Eyes, narration of Beyond Inclusion audiobook.

 Production Team

-Meghan Covington (Playwright/Costume Design) started working professionally as an actor almost 20 years ago in her hometown of Richmond, VA.
+Meghan Covington (Playwright/Costume Design) is a theatre maker with an affinity for the experimental.
 Her most notable performance work took place regionally on the stages of The Kennedy Center for the Performing Arts, Woolly Mammoth Theatre Co, The Shakespeare Theatre, Round House Theatre, Olney Theatre in Washington DC, and Firehouse Theatre, Richmond Shakespeare Festival, and Theatre Lab in Richmond, VA.
-Most recently she performed in RETCo's productions of The Parking Lot, Every Brilliant Thing, and Peek-a-Boo.
-As a playwright Meghan’s work has been featured at The Tank (NYC), Tigers Heart Theatre Co (NYC), Phillipsburg Depot Theatre, Musco Center for the Arts, and River’s Edge Theatre Co.
+Most recently she has performed in RETCo's productions of The Parking Lot, Every Brilliant Thing, and Peek-a-Boo, as well as productions at The Tank and Theatre for the New City.
+As a playwright Meghan’s work has been featured at The Chain, The Tank, Tigers Heart Theatre Co, Phillipstown Depot Theatre, Musco Center for the Arts, and River’s Edge Theatre Co.
 Meghan has a BFA in Theatre Performance from Virginia Commonwealth University and currently serves as Artistic Director and board president of RETCo.

 Jon Hatch (Composer) is a composer for film, TV, theatre and video games and is known for blending atmospheric sound design with emotionally grounded storytelling.
 Jon uses a blend of traditional orchestral instrumentation and electronic music elements.
 Always pushing sonic boundaries while still focused on storytelling.
 Jon has scored multiple feature films and continues to build a body of work defined by subtlety, texture, and narrative sensitivity.
 Recent projects include the gritty crime scene thriller film The Scene, the Hawaiian coming of age surfing drama Breaking The Tide, and the horror slasher short Viral.
 Equally comfortable crafting restrained, drone-like emotional palettes or bold, character-driven motifs, Jon’s music elevates visual storytelling while staying deeply connected to the director’s vision.
 Based in the New York, he is actively collaborating with filmmakers and creators worldwide while continually seeking projects that push musical and narrative boundaries.Website: www.jonhatchmusic.com Instagram: @jon_hatch_